Running with Docker

 By default the container will run tests in these two folders:

-• spec/site/core: tests covering the RSMP Core spec, which apply to all types of sites (equipment).
+spec/site/core: tests covering the RSMP Core spec, which apply to all types of sites (equipment).spec/site/tlc: tests for TLCs (Traffic Light Controllers).

 This default set of tests is defined in the CMD directive of the Dockerfile used to build the Docker image.

-To change the set of tests run, you could modifify the CMD directive in the Dockerfile and rebuild the image.
-But usually it’s easier to just override pass custom arguments to the docker run command, as shown above.
+To change the set of tests run, you could modify the CMD directive in the Dockerfile and rebuild the image.
+But usually it’s easier to just pass custom arguments to the docker run command, as shown above.

 Available Images